 I don’t have any friends (I don’t mean that in a light way, I really don’t have any) and I am single.
 I love my alone time and am completely comfortable with being alone but I have been finding lately that I want a friend or someone who isn’t my mother to connect with and have a meaningful relationship with.
 I feel so paradoxical.
 When I find myself wanting this I tend to isolate myself until the feeling goes away but it always comes back worse than before.
 If I am fine with my alone time how can I want to form a bond with someone so strongly?

-As a loner (or the nicer term is “introvert”) myself, I can relate to these feelings – and today I want to help you out.
+As a lone wolf (or the nicer term is “introvert”) myself, I can relate to these feelings – and today I want to help you out.

 4 Things You Need to Know About Being a Loner and Finding Love